The more progress you make with your guitar, the more you will learn about new techniques, and the more you will want to progress and play faster.

 Play each note carefully and get a feel for the sequence.
 Set your metronome at a fairly slow pace, about 30 beats per minute, and start playing in time.

 Once you can play perfectly like this without pain or tension, you can increase the tempo and play faster.
 It is a time consuming process, but it is extremely effective and long-lasting.
 Investing all this time in your practice and playing will iron out any mistakes.
+Your guitar instructor will suggest that you do this too - but whilst you might not find it so much in guitar lessons for beginners, you will definitely have to use these guitar techniques for practicing in a guitar lesson at a later date.

 This is how you learn to play better and faster.
 You can also sing while playing the guitar!